geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Her vineyards rich with fruit, her mountains high, Where clouds extend, and snows eternal lie;
 Her splendid cities, and her winding streams,
-In lines of light that caught the solar beams ;
+In lines of light that caught the solar beams;
 Her waving harvests, woods for ever green,
 And fertile vales and castled hills between,
 Shew'd the rich gifts of nature's bounteous hand,